JWH709/Buffoon-Builder/Notes/NOTES.md

 - fix the screen shake mobile to desktop bug
 - cropping bug still exists on mobile
 - remove tilt on mobile
+- Fix info pop ups to fit with new logo

 ## Assets:
 - NavBar